 - 1 quart low-sodium homemade or store-bought low-sodium chicken or turkey stock (4 cups; 1L), divided

 - 3 whole eggs

-- 1/4 cup minced parsley leaves
+- 1/4 cup minced parsley leaves, divided

-Whisk remaining chicken stock, eggs, and 3 tablespoons parsley in medium bowl until homogeneous.
-Stirring constantly with wooden spoon, slowly pour egg mixture into sausage mixture.
+Whisk remaining chicken stock, eggs, and 3 tablespoons parsley in a medium bowl until homogeneous.
+Stirring constantly with a wooden spoon, slowly pour egg mixture into sausage mixture.
 Add bread cubes and fold gently until evenly mixed.